52-4 District Court – Troy, Michigan

 Michigan Criminal Defense Attorney

 The Troy defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. appear regularly before the 52-4 District Court judges.
 Our attorneys have a great working relationship with the court staff and judges who work in this court.
 They all respect the integrity, experience, and professionalism of LEWIS & DICKSTEIN, P.L.L.C.
 Our attorneys come prepared and ready to defend our clients, and the judges appreciate that preparation.
-It is understood that when one of our attorneys appears in a courtroom, they are there to win.
+The Troy District Court judges and prosecutors know that when one of our attorneys appears in a courtroom, they are there to win!
 LEWIS & DICKSTEIN, P.L.L.C.’s attorneys have been successful in many jury trials, evidentiary hearings, and motions in the 52-4 District Court.
 If you face criminal charges, you need the best legal help available.
 Call us for a free consultation today.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.